Reduce your rate and repayment with a 15-year refinance mortgage

 When interest rates are rising, the conventional wisdom says that refinancing your mortgage is less appealing.
 But for some homeowners, a 15-year refinance mortgage could be a smart financial move.

 Shorter mortgage terms help you increase your home equity faster.
-They also come with lower interest rates, and you’ll pay a lot less interest over the life of the loan.Verify your new rate (May 20th, 2019)
+They also come with lower interest rates, and you’ll pay a lot less interest over the life of the loan.Verify your 15- year mortgage eligibility.
+(Jul 15th, 2019)

 Refinancing into a 15-year loan makes particular sense for homeowners who have been paying their mortgage for several years.
 It’s also a good option for those who have been paying extra to reduce their principal balance.